-Pedestrian Bridge Collapse in Miami Kills at Least One Person
+Pedestrian Bridge Collapse in Florida Kills at Least One Person

 Officials report that at least one person was killed after a pedestrian bridge collapsed on Florida International University on March 15.